Forest-Protocols/medqa-poc-validator/README.md

 /**
  * Define the general necessary actions for your tests.
- *
- * NOTE: Each validation run in its own thread.
  */
 export class Validation extends BaseValidation<ResourceDetails> {
   // We need to add all of Test implementations into this array.